lf-lang/lingo/README.md

 **Contact:** <tassilo-tanneberger@tu-dresden.de>

-Lingo is a build tool for lingua-franca project it will manage dependencies configure build scripts and protentially cross compile for microcontrollers.
+Lingo is a build tool for lingua-franca project it will manage dependencies configure build scripts and potentially cross compile for microcontrollers.

 The Lingo.toml may look something like this.